 The POWER SEQUENCE START state is a transitional state while the regulators are starting.
 The outputs are enabled and are starting up in this state.
 The IC immediately transitions to the POWER ON or SLEEP states when the regulators go into regulation.
-The ACT88329 fault mask bits ILIM_FLTMSK, ILIM_WARN_FLTMSK, OV_FLTMSK and UV_FLTMSK default to 1 at startup, so if one regulator has a fault at startup, all other regulators will turn on.
-After a successful power up, these bits are cleared to 0 so that faults are detected.
-Any faults after this time result in standard hiccup mode functionality.
+If a regulator has a fault while powering up, IC will perform hiccup and retry for every 100ms.